ryanlecompte/redis_failover/README.md

     client = RedisFailover::Client.new(:zkservers => 'localhost:2181,localhost:2182,localhost:2183')
     client.manual_failover(:host => 'localhost', :port => 2222)

+## Node & Failover Strategies

+As of redis_failover version 1.0, the notion of "node" and "failover" strategies exists.
+All running Node Managers will periodically record
+"snapshots" of their view of the redis nodes.
+The primary Node Manager will process these snapshots from all of the Node Managers by running a configurable node strategy.
+By default, a majority strategy is used.
+This means that if a majority of Node Managers indicate that a node is unavailable, then the primary
+Node Manager will officially mark it as unavailable.
+Other strategies exist:

+- consensus (all Node Managers must agree that the node is unavailable)
+- single (at least one Node Manager saying the node is unavailable will cause the node to be marked as such)

+When a failover happens, the primary Node Manager will now consult a "failover strategy" to determine which candidate node should be used.
+Currently only a single strategy is provided by redis_failover: latency.
+This strategy simply selects a node that is both marked as available by all Node Managers and has the lowest average latency for its last health check.

 ## Documentation

 redis_failover uses YARD for its API documentation.
 Refer to the generated [API documentation](http://rubydoc.info/github/ryanlecompte/redis_failover/master/frames) for full coverage.